sameerkasi200x/docker-gchat-bot/Docker-EE-setup.md

 Go to the section for *Repositories* and enable *CREATE REPOSITORY ON PUSH*.

 ## Create A repository in DTR
-Login to your dtr URL (this would be the FQDN of the worker node running DTR or the load-balancer and click on new repository
+Login to your dtr URL (this would be the FQDN of the worker node running DTR or the load-balancer) and click on new repository
 ![DTR add repo](https://docs.docker.com/ee/dtr/images/create-repository-1.png)

 Add name and details

 ![DTR add repo details](https://docs.docker.com/ee/dtr/images/create-repository-2.png)

 Click on *Show advanced settings* and set **IMMUTABILITY** to ON and *SCAN ON PUSH* to **On push**.

 ## Enable Layer-7 Routing in UCP
+*WIP*